Salmonella cases in 38 states linked to backyard poultry, CDC says

-KANSAS (KSNT) – Salmonella outbreaks that caused one death and sickened over 200 people across at least 38 states have been linked to backyard poultry, the Centers for Disease Control and Prevention said in a news release Friday.
+KANSAS (KSNT) – Salmonella outbreaks that caused one death and sickened more than 200 people across at least 38 states have been linked to backyard poultry, the Centers for Disease Control and Prevention said in a news release.

 According to the CDC, sick people have ranged in age from 1 to 89 years old, but one in four are younger than 5 years old.
 The single death was recorded in Tennessee.